 Students in Grade 4 to 12 will be required to wear non-medical or cloth masks indoors in school, including hallways and during classes.
 Outdoor times like recess can be used as opportunities to provide students with breaks from wearing masks within their cohorts.
-Students who have completed the required exemption form for wearing a mask in Grades 4 to 12 must be able to physically distance themselves from others by a minimum of two (2) metres/six (6) feet at all times inside and outside the school.
-Where this is not possible, consideration will be given to moving the student to remote learning.
 Students in Kindergarten to Grade 3 will be encouraged but not required to wear masks in indoor spaces.
 Students may wear their own non-medical masks, and non-medical masks will also be made available for students.
 Reasonable exceptions on the requirement to wear masks apply.
 Students receiving a disposable mask will be taught the proper way to put on, take off and discard the mask.
 Any logo or design on a parent/guardian provided cloth mask will be subject to normal school dress code policies.